devopsprodigy/isolate/README.md

 ### Autocomplete

-BASH and ZSH, both have a completition support.
+Bash have a completition support.

 Simple search (project) completition:
 ```